OpenDevSci/longitudinal-dev/README.md

 ## About the Project

 This repository is intended to serve as an open-source hub designed to foster collaboration, learning, and application of longitudinal analysis methods.
-This project, underpinned by data from the ABCD study, aims to bridge the gap between statistical methods and their practical implementation.
+This project, underpinned by data from the ABCD Study®, aims to bridge the gap between statistical methods and their practical implementation.
 A primary aim is to enable researchers and students alike to access, contribute to, and learn from a rich repository of knowledge and code.

 ## Features